tearflake/symbolverse/README.md

 To access the API from browser, clone this repository from GitHub: `git clone https://github.com/tearflake/symbolverse`, and include the following line in your code:

 ```
-<script src="./src/sexpression.js"></script>
+<script src="path-to-symbolverse-package/symbolverse.js"></script>
 ```

-Below, regardless of using browser or Node.js, use the API as:
+Below, regardless of using Node.js or browser, use the API as:

 ```
 var strRules = `